Cognitive Search Platform vs. Point Solutions: The Gartner MQ

 Down to Brass Tacks: How Does Attivio, the Leading Cognitive Search Platform, Influence the Bottom Line?

-When it’s done well, Cognitive Search drives innovation, operational efficiencies, and improved business outcomes.
+When it’s done well, a Cognitive Search Platform drives innovation, operational efficiencies, and improved business outcomes.
 Here are some real-world examples of what I mean by that.

 Cisco saved millions in field operations efficiencies with a smart system to gather and recommend the best product content for salespeople as they work with customers.
-Before Attivio, sales teams spent 15-25% of their time searching for relevant content to move deals forward.
+Before Attivio's cognitive search platform was implemented, sales teams spent 15-25% of their time searching for relevant content to move deals forward.
 There was confusion about where to go to get this information – the public website, SharePoint, Confluence?
 The new system, Cisco SalesConnect, embeds the Attivio Cognitive Search and Insight Platform to unify product-focused content from multiple systems.
 Field teams can now find product and customer-focused answers instantly.

 One very large bank saw an 87% reduction in false positive alerts, which were consuming the majority of their highly paid analysts’ time.
 Their eCommunications surveillance analyzes all information sources from across multiple systems and uses machine learning techniques to detect patterns.
 The finely-tuned and flexible alerting capabilities enable more efficient levels of human interaction.